Rw1nd/TheoremExtr/README.md

-# The Artifact of _Extraction and Search in Rocq: Theorems, Definitions and Their dependencies_
+# TheoremExtr
 This repository is the artifact of our paper: Jian Fang, Yingfei Xiong, _Extraction and Search in Rocq: Theorems, Definitions and Their dependencies_.
+TheoremExtr is a extraction tool for Rocq projects.
+It can extract theorems, definitions, and their dependencies from Rocq projects.

 ## Artifact overview
 We provide our artifact as a Docker image.
 We highly **recommend** using `docker` to set up the environment.
 The rest of this guide assumes that you are doing so.